aas220/active_sensing_origin/README.md

 # Active Sensing in Continuous Space

+##How to run docker container
+-Copy Dockerfile to a layer outside of catkin workspace -Run docker build -t <desired name> .
+-May need sudo to run docker build depending on system permissions

 ## Dependencies
 - FCL
 - HDF5
 - FLANN
 - https://github.com/tipakorng/random.git
+-added roslz4 in catkin dependencies (does not run without this)

 ## Some changes have been made in order to run this package in Ubuntu 16.04 ros-kinetic